ziutek/emgo/README.md

 There are also scripts for [Black Magic Probe](https://github.com/blacksphere/blackmagic/wiki): `load-bmp.sh`, `debug-bmp.sh`.

-You may encounter problems where `st-util` or `openocd` can not connect to the board.
-This is often the case for boards without integrated debuger, when you did not connected the reset pin to the programmer.
+You may encounter a problem where st-util or openocd can not connect to the board.
+This is often the case for boards without integrated programmer/debuger, when the external programmer has no connection to the reset pin.
+If you can not make such connection, simply press and hold the reset button on your board, next run load/debug script and after the script finishes printing anything, release the reset.

 #### Documentation